chenzhiliang94/machine-learning-mushrooms/README.md

 ## The methodology
 Machine learning allows us to use techniques to study a training data set and subsequently predict the class of future data not in the training data set.
 In particular for this session, we will use 10%-70% of 8000 mushroom species observations for training, and the rest to test for the prediction accuracy of different machine learning alogrithms.
-We will be be using 5 classifier machine learning techniques from the scikit-learn python package:
+We will be be using 4 classifier machine learning techniques from the scikit-learn python package:
 - Simple Decision Tree
 - Logistic Regression
 - Naive Bayes
 - K Nearest Neighbours
-- Stochastic gradient Descent

-In addition, due to the large amount of features for each observation, we be subjecting the data to feature selection.
+In addition, due to the large amount of features for each observation, we be subjecting the data to feature selection and feature extraction.
 There are 3 kinds of feature selection - filter, wrapper and embedded methods.
 In the 5 algorithms mentioned above, some already have implicit feature selection steps while others require some preprocessing feature selection.

 ## The preprocessing - part 1
 We first convert all categorical features into dummy variables.
 [See why we need to do this](https://stats.stackexchange.com/questions/115049/why-do-we-need-to-dummy-code-categorical-variables)<br>